Sand Cat Facts

 The sand cat has large outer ears that offer some protection against blowing sand getting into the ear.
 Long hairs growing close together prevent foreign objects from entering the inner ears.

 Like the domestic cat, a sand cat can make meowing, hissing, purring, and growling sounds like other small cats.
-But its vocalization range extends to barking too.
-The sand cat can produce a high-pitched barking sound like small domestic dogs do.
+But its vocalization range extends to barking, too.
+They can produce a high-pitched barking sound like small domestic dogs do.

 They use this barking sound more during mating season to signal their location to prospective mates.
-This barking sound is very loud because sand cats stay as far away from each other as possible.
+This barking sound is very loud because they tend to stay as far away from each other as possible.
 And they need to hear one another over the distance.

 Sand Cat Male